rpt24-donuts/tptImages-sdc/README.md

 # tptImageModule

 > A recreation of the image module from TeachersPayTeachers.
+Designed to be used in the proxy server under [Related Projects](#Related).
  - https://www.teacherspayteachers.com/

  Highlighted Technologies: React, Express, Mongo, Jest, Webpack, Grunt, AWS S3 + EC2